Feline Health SymposiumHosted by: Office of Continuing Education

 Joe Bartges, DVM, PhD, DACVIM, DACVN

-Dr. Joe Bartges is from West Virginia and a graduate of Marshall University.
-After receiving his DVM in 1987 from the University of Georgia, he completed an internship and dual residency in internal medicine and nutrition and a PhD from the University of Minnesota in 1993.
-He joined the faculty at the University of Georgia and in 1987 joined the faculty at the University of Tennessee where he remained until 2013.
-At Tennessee, he was Professor of Medicine and Nutrition, held the Acree Endowed Chair of Small Animal Research, and served as interim department head.
-He then was internist, nutritionist, and academic director at Cornell University Veterinary Specialists in Stamford CT and was an Adjunct Clinical Professor of Medicine at Cornell University.
-He joined the faculty at The University of Georgia in 2016 and is currently Professor of Internal Medicine, Interventional Radiology, and Nutrition in the Department of Small Animal Medicine and Surgery.
-He is board certified in small animal internal medicine and nutrition.
-He is a past president of the American Society of Veterinary Nephrology and Urology and is Chairperson of the Residency Training and Credentials Committee for Nutrition.
+Dr. Joe Bartges received his DVM in 1987 from the University of Georgia, he completed an internship and dual residency in internal medicine and nutrition and a PhD from the University of Minnesota in 1993.
+He is currently a Professor of Internal Medicine, Interventional Radiology, and Nutrition at The University of Georgia and has been on faculty at The University of Tennessee.
+He is a Diplomate in the American College of Veterinary Internal Medicine in the specialties of small animal internal medicine and nutrition and is a founding member of the American College of Veterinary Nephrology and Urology.
 Dr. Bartges is internationally known for his research and publications in veterinary nephrology and urology and nutrition.
-He has published over 400 peer reviewed manuscripts, research abstracts, review articles, and book chapters and is the primary editor of Nephrology and Urology of Small Animals with Dr. Dave Polzin.
-He has spoken at over 275 meetings including many international.
-He has two children now adults, two cats, and his significant other is Dr. Donna Raditic.
+He has published over 380 peer reviewed manuscripts, research abstracts, review articles, and book chapters and is the primary editor of Nephrology and Urology of Small Animals with Dr. Dave Polzin.
+He has spoken at over 285 meetings.

 Andrew Bugbee, DVM, DACVIM